Our Mission

 Our History

-The two-year program was described by the University bulletin this way: "To train the mind and develop character in the kitchen as well as in the laboratory.
-Special attention is given to the principles of cooking, economical methods of cooking, as well as methods to render food nutritious, palatable, and attractive."
+As described by the University Bulletin, the two-year program was: "To train the mind and develop character in the kitchen as well as in the laboratory.
+Special attention is given to the principles of cooking, economical methods of cooking, as well as methods to render food nutrition, palatable, and attractive."

 Construction of the new Home Economics Building was completed with classes beginning that summer.